A Christmas Memory: Theatre

 In 1991, a musical stageplay adaptation by Malcolm Ruhl and Russell Vandenbroucke, Holiday Memories, was published, which combines both "A Christmas Memory" and "The Thanksgiving Visitor."

 In 2010, Capote's "A Christmas Memory" was adapted into a full-length musical by Broadway veterans Larry Grossman (music) and Carol Hall (lyrics).
 Duane Poole, who had written the original teleplay starring Patty Duke, wrote the musical's book.
 A Christmas Memory received its world premiere at TheatreWorks in Palo Alto, California on December 4, 2010, starring Broadway veteran, Penny Fuller.
 The musical had its Off-Broadway premiere at the Irish Repertory Theatre in Manhattan, starring Tony Award-winner Alice Ripley as Sook.
 It ran November 25, 2014 – January 4, 2015, at the Irish Rep's temporary home, the DR2 Theater in Union Square.

 Opera

 In 1992, Capote's "A Christmas Memory" was adapted into a one-act opera by American composer Samuel Jones.
-The opera was first staged by Gaitley Mathews at the Deep Ellum Opera Theatre in Dallas in December 1992, to critical acclaim.
+The opera was first staged by Gaitley Stevenson-Mathews at the Deep Ellum Opera Theatre in Dallas in December 1992, to critical acclaim.
 The composer fashioned the libretto from the story and the Eleanor Perry/Truman Capote television screenplay, with their personal approval.
 The composer also created an orchestral suite from the opera.